 Step 1: Define your goals

-Before you can hit the ground running, it’s crucial to define your social media strategy’s goals.
-Goals guide your brand’s focus on desirable outcomes and set a foundation for your marketing strategy — which you continue to adjust and build upon as you discover what works and what doesn’t.
+Before you can hit the ground running, it’s crucial to define your retail social media strategy’s goals.
+Goals guide your brand’s focus on desirable outcomes and set a foundation for your marketing strategy — which you’ll continue to adjust and build upon as you discover what works and what doesn’t.

-Communicating your product’s benefits and connecting with the target audience can help you generate sales, grow your customer base, and increase brand loyalty, all of which are strong marketing objectives.
+Communicating your product’s benefits and connecting with your target audience can help you generate sales, grow your customer base, and increase brand loyalty.
+All of these are strong marketing objectives.
 Therefore, selecting the objective that coincides with your brand’s mission is the best place to start.

-Defining clear, realistic, and quantifiable goals create direction for your social media marketing efforts.
-Some clear goals include:
+Defining clear, realistic, and quantifiable goals will give direction to your retail social media marketing efforts.

 Build brand loyalty

-Transform enthusiasts into your greatest advocates by building stronger relationships with them, answering their questions, breaking down buyer barriers, and sharing their insight with shoppers alike.
-When your advocates win and feel heard, so does your brand.
+Transform your brand enthusiasts into your greatest advocates by building stronger relationships with your shoppers.
+That means answering their questions, breaking down buyer barriers, and sharing insights with shoppers.
+When your advocates feel heard and valued, your brand wins.